-PLEASE NOTE: Despite extensive quality control efforts, individual ownership of all parcels has not been independently verified.
-CZM makes no representations or warranties with respect to the definitiveness of the public or private ownership data presented in the Coast Guide Online.
+Despite extensive quality control efforts, neither on-the-ground property boundaries nor individual ownership of all parcels has been independently verified.
+CZM makes no representations or warranties with respect to the definitiveness of the private or public ownership data presented in Coast Guide Online.
 All issues related to questions of ownership of coastal property should be investigated at the local Registry of Deeds.
-The User assumes the entire risk associated with the use of these data.